Descendants of Nazi victims continue fight for German citizenship | DW | 12.02.2020

 Rejection letters

-For this report, Deutsche Welle looked at eight rejection notices and spoke to those affected.
-One rejection letter suggests that an ancestor left Germany for Brazil in 1937 voluntarily — and not for "political, racial or religious reasons.”
-In reality, however, the Jewish grandfather, in this case, had already been banned from studying in Germany.
-Many of his relatives who remained in Germany were later murdered at Nazi concentration camps.
+For this report, DW looked at eight rejection notices and spoke to the people affected.
+One letter suggests that an ancestor left Germany for Brazil in 1937 voluntarily — and not for "political, racial or religious reasons."
+In reality, the applicant's Jewish grandfather had been banned from studying in Germany.
+Many of his relatives who remained were later murdered at Nazi concentration camps.

 Another rejection reads: "According to the documents you submitted, your father was originally of Austrian nationality.
 They, therefore, have no right to naturalization under Article 116.2 of the Constitution.”

-The applicant, Stephan Feuchtwang, was born in 1937 in what was then Adolf-Hitler-Platz in Berlin.
-His German mother and Austrian father fled via the Netherlands to the UK on the eve of Germany's annexation of Austria, which would have removed his Jewish father's "semi-immunity” to Nazi laws.
+The applicant, Stephan Feuchtwang, was born in 1937 on what was then Adolf-Hitler-Platz in Berlin.
+His German mother and Austrian father fled via the Netherlands to the UK on the eve of the annexation of Austria, which would have removed his Jewish father's "semi-immunity" to Nazi laws.

-It was only after the UK voted in June 2016 to leave the European Union that Stephan Feuchtwang decided to apply for German citizenship at the age of 80.
+It was only after the UK voted in June 2016 to leave the European Union that Feuchtwang decided to apply for German citizenship, at the age of 80.
 His attempt to remain an EU citizen after Brexit was in vain.
 Prior to the new decrees, Article 116 was only applicable to heritage on the paternal side, and not maternal.
-Last year, Stephan applied a second time under the new decrees which now take his mother's nationality into account.
+Last year, Feuchtwang applied a second time, under the new decrees, which take his mother's nationality into account.

 John Yarnold’s application included a number of historical documents and pictures, including his mother’s German passport.

-"I am not expecting gushing emotion, but these are human beings with a pretty horrible history and they need to be treated with respect.”
+"I am not expecting gushing emotion," he said, "but these are human beings with a pretty horrible history and they need to be treated with respect."

-Asked whether an apology was due for the treatment of applicants, the German Interior Ministry told DW: "Decisions to refuse [applications] were based on the fact that the conditions for naturalization through reparation were not met at the time.
+Asked whether the Interior Ministry would apologize for the way that applicants had been treated, a representative told DW: "Decisions to refuse [applications] were based on the fact that the conditions for naturalization through reparation were not met at the time.
 Naturalization applicants, whose applications could not be met, should consider that they can now be naturalized based on the decrees."

 Read more: Anti-Semitism on the rise in the EU